 What it isn’t: There typically aren’t additional services outside of storing and organizing inventory.

 2. Inventory management

-What it is: Managing inventory is the monitoring of a company’s stocked goods.
-Activities include tracking inventory levels, ordering and restocking inventory, and forecasting future demand to ensure you never run out of stock.
+What it is : Managing inventory is the monitoring of a company’s stocked goods.
+Activities include tracking inventory levels, ordering and restocking inventory, and demand forecasting to ensure you never run out of stock.
 Inventory management software helps businesses easily obtain this information without having to manually track or calculate it.

 What it isn’t: Picking, packing, and shipping orders.